abhennessy99/abhennessy/index.md

 I created these map layouts as part of establishing Wesleyan's Long Lane Research Forest. <a href = "Long Lane Research Forest.png"> General Layout </a> and <a href = "Long Lane Research Forest Soil Series.png"> Soil Series </a>

-In my Data Visualization course we worked with a huge variety of datasets and methods to create compelling and beautiful visualizations.
-I have included some examples from the exams, the homework and lab assignments, as well as my final project above.

 This river plot shows how young adults change their drinking habits through high school and college.